Azure/azureml-examples/accelerators/federated-learning/automated_provisioning/ReadMe.md

-# Automated Resource Provisioning for TA4H
+# Automated Resource Provisioning for Contoso

 ## Contents

-This document proposes a procedure to automatically provision the resources required for running TA4H Federated Learning experiments.
+This document proposes a procedure to automatically provision the resources required for running Contoso Federated Learning experiments.

 ## Requirements

-For running Federated Learning experiments, the TA4H team needs the following ingredients:
+For running Federated Learning experiments, the Contoso team needs the following ingredients:
 - an "orchestrator" Azure ML workspace;
 - some Kubernetes (K8s) clusters;
 - connections between the K8s clusters and the Azure ML workspace;